-If you have been abused or neglected at Bellefontaine Place, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Bellefontaine Place, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Bellefontaine Place is an Illinois nursing home.
 Bellefontaine Place is licensed to Community Living Options Inc. Bellefontaine Place is located at 98 Debra Lane, Waterloo, IL 62298 with telephone number 618-939-3336.
 Bellefontaine Place has 16 beds and 10 staff members.
 The Illinois Nursing Home Care Act governs Bellefontaine Place.